Malnutrition: Improving nutrition

 Efforts such as infant and young child feeding practices to improve nutrition are some of the common forms of development aid.
-Interventions often promote breastfeeding in order to reduce rates of malnutrition and death in children.
+Interventions often promote breastfeeding to reduce rates of malnutrition and death in children.
 Some of these interventions have been successful.
 For example, interventions with commodities such as ready to use therapeutic foods, ready to use supplementary foods, micronutrient intervention and vitamin supplementation were identified to significantly improve nutrition, reduce stunting and prevent diseases in communities with severe acute malnutrition.
 In young children, outcomes improve when children between six months and two years of age receive complementary food (in addition to breast milk).
 There is also good evidence that supports giving supplemental micronutrients to pregnant women and young children in the developing world.

+The United Nations has reported on the importance of nutritional counselling and support, for example in the care of HIV-infected persons, especially in "resource-constrained settings where malnutrition and food insecurity are endemic".
+UNICEF provides nutritional counselling services for malnourished children in Afghanistan.

 Sending food and money is a common form of development aid, aimed at feeding hungry people.
 Some strategies help people buy food within local markets.
 Simply feeding students at school is insufficient.

 Longer-term measures include improving agricultural practices, reducing poverty, and improving sanitation.

 Identifying malnourishment

 Measuring children is crucial to identifying malnourishment.
 In 2000, the United States Centers for Disease Control and Prevention (CDC) established the International Micronutrient Malnutrition Prevention and Control (IMMPaCt) program.
 It tested children for malnutrition by conducting a three-dimensional scan, using an iPad or a tablet.
 Its objective was to help doctors provide more efficient treatments.
 There may be some chance of error when using this method.
 The Screening Tool for the Assessment of Malnutrition in Paediatrics (STAMPa) is another method for the identification and evaluation of malnutrition in young children.
 The assessment tool has fair to medium reliability in the identification of children at risk of malnutrition.

 A systematic review of 42 studies found that many approaches to mitigating acute malnutrition are equally effective; thus, intervention decisions can be based on cost-related factors.
 Overall, evidence for the effectiveness of acute malnutrition interventions is not robust.
 The limited evidence related to cost indicates that community and outpatient management of children with uncomplicated malnutrition may be the most cost-effective strategy.

+Regularly measuring and charting children's growth and including activities to promote health (an intervention called growth monitoring and promotion, also known as GPM) is often considered by policy makers and is recommended by the World Health Organization.
+This program is often performed at the same time as a child has their regular immunizations.
+Despite widespread use of this type of program, further studies are needed to understand the impact of these programs on overall child health and how to better address faltering growth in a child and improve practices related to feeding children in lower to middle income countries.